yutna/datawow-frontend-challenge/README.md

 Serves the production build locally.\
 You can use this command to preview the production build locally before deploying.

+### `npm run storybook`

+This command serves Storybook locally.\
+It allows you to develop and test your UI components in isolation.

 ## License